 In litigation, almost every case will benefit from a timeline that lays out key facts and circumstances in a chronological order.
 The process of making a timeline can help you, the attorney, organize and strengthen your argument, and the end result is a clear and compelling visual presentation that will help all parties involved better understand your case.

 But, which program should you use to create it?
 This is one question where there is simply no single best answer, and a lot depends on the forum you intend to use the timeline in.
 This post covers some benefits and drawbacks to different timeline tools and formats so you can determine which to use.
-To see a variety of timeline samples, please visit Cogent’s portfolio site.
+To see a variety of timeline samples, please our timeline and portfolio sections of our website.

 Before You Start

 The most important thing about creating a timeline is the conceptualization and editing of it.
 Before you determine whichever program or format to use, the attorney—ideally in conjunction with a designer—should determine what key information needs to go in the timeline.
 Try to think beyond dates and text; for example, your timeline might benefit from video clips, maps, illustrations, photos, icons or other graphic elements.

 “Off-the-Shelf” Timeline Programs

 Pros: BeeDocs made for the Mac is the best and most interesting off-the-shelf timeline program that I’ve found.
 You can do some nice 3D effects on it and export it to a movie or Keynote presentation.
 For a simple timeline, this program may be sufficient.

 Cons: I have never seen an off-the-shelf timeline program that works well for any complicated case.
 One size simply does not fit all, and I would stay away from them.
 The general problem with timeline programs is that they force all the information into the same format, and you have a limited ability to customize and make them interactive in a useful way.